Build a dashboard with styled point locations

 Go to Widget tab and click on 'New widget' to add a new Widget for "populated_places" source.

-Select the Category widget, choose COUNT
+Select the Category widget, choose

-as the operation method and select the column admin0name
+as the operation method and select the columnadmin0name

 .
 Then, rename your widget to 'Populated places by country'.